LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 Here's a graph showing omicron cases in San Joaquin County from July 1, 2022 to today

+Click on this link to interact with the display on your own:

 ```auspiceMainDisplayMarkdown

 <img src="https://raw.githubusercontent.com/LSchulz2022/nextstrain-narratives-demo/main/figures/SARS-CoV-2_Dashboard_LHJ_sinceJuly.png" alt="From Dashboard" width="100%" />